thoughtsinbuttermilk/11-ModuleChallenge-NoteTaker-sambailey/README.md

 ## Screen captures

-A [screen capture](https://github.com/thoughtsinbuttermilk/11-ModuleChallenge-NoteTaker-sambailey/blob/9dcc2ace7e8cddd990c483469cfba45e9a9d121f/screencaptures/defaultstate.png)of the application after launch with a default note.
+A [screen capture](https://github.com/thoughtsinbuttermilk/11-ModuleChallenge-NoteTaker-sambailey/blob/9dcc2ace7e8cddd990c483469cfba45e9a9d121f/screencaptures/defaultstate.png) of the application after launch with a default note.

 A [screen capture](https://github.com/thoughtsinbuttermilk/11-ModuleChallenge-NoteTaker-sambailey/blob/268a0d72336e3e2d229e71fb7d5e02e0c39df240/screencaptures/notesadded.png) of the application after a new notes have been added to the database.